hashmifahad182/amazon_homepage_frontend/README.md

 - **HTML5** – for structuring the webpage
 - **CSS3** – for layout, styling, responsiveness
 - **Font Awesome** – for icons (via CDN)

-## 📸 Screenshots

-> Add screenshots of your project here if needed.

 ## 🚀 Getting Started